golubitsky/blog/_posts/2022-02-06-Atomic-elements-of-improvisation.md

 Thus, there are (12 \* 40) **480 physical "close-position voicings" available on the piano**, composed of triads and 7th chords in all inversions across all keys.

 That is a brute-force method of practicing all the physical "close-position voicings" that are available.
-As the table indicates, each of these chords has various functions.
-That would be another way of practicing.
-And then of course the complexity increases as we introduce various "voicings".

 At this moment, I see the following ways of practicing.
 Cycle through 1: